O positive blood type

 1 in 3 donors is O positive

-O positive is the most common blood type as around 35% of the donor population has it.
+O positive is the most common blood type as around 35% of our blood donors have it.

 The second most common blood type is A positive (30%), while AB negative (1%) is the rarest.